 Elite athletes may be at special risk in this regard.
 They believe their single-minded discipline and ability to endure pain and injury set them apart and mark them as special people, even heroes, in a world gone comfortable and soft.
 Elite athletes who have become addicted to exercise, and to the lifestyle that is admired in their sports milieu, cannot see that they have fallen far from the goal of a healthy mind in a healthy body.
 They have become obsessive, compulsive, and vulnerable to permanent physical damage from minor injuries that they do not allow to heal by resting.

 Cardiovascular health requires that 2,000 to 3,500 calories be burned each week in aerobic exercise: running, jogging, dancing, brisk walking, and so forth.
-That can be accomplished by thirty minutes of exercise, six to seven days a week, or less strenuous efforts (gardening, golf, etc.) for an hour a day five to seven days a week.
-After 3,500 hundred calories per week are burned, health benefits decrease, and the risk of injury increases.
+That can be accomplished by thirty minutes of exercising a day for six days a week, or less strenuous efforts (gardening, tennis, etc.) for an hour a day five days a week.
+After 3,500 hundred calories are burned per week, the health benefits decrease, and the risk of injury increases.

 Building and maintaining muscle and bone mass requires weight-bearing exercise.
 Individual requirements vary depending on age and level of fitness.
 We recommend you follow the advice of a competent trainer.
 Overdoing weight-bearing exercise can tear down muscle tissue instead of building it.
 It can also damage bones, joints, cartilage, tendons, and ligaments.

-Obsessive thoughts, compulsive behaviors, self-worth measured only in terms of performance, damaged or ruined relationships, damaged careers, lower grades in school, stress fractures, and injured bones, joints, and soft tissues.
-When exercising is impossible, depression, guilt, and anxiety make life miserable.
+Obsessive thoughts, compulsive behaviors, self-worth measured only in terms of performance, damaged or ruined relationships, damaged careers, lower grades in school, stress fractures, damaged bones, joints, and soft tissues.
+Depression, guilt, and anxiety become problems when exercise is impossible.

 If the exercise addict abuses steroid drugs in an effort to increase muscle mass, s/he faces additional risks: blurred vision, hallucinations, rages and tantrums, depression, acne, other skin problems, increased blood pressure, muscle cramps, joint pain, loss of sex drive, and mood swings.